Nuance Privacy Statement

 Your Rights and Choices

-In addition to the above, the CCPA provides you with specific rights regarding your personal information.
+In addition to the above, the CCPA and CPRA provides you with specific rights regarding your personal information.
 This section describes your CCPA rights and explains how to exercise those rights.

 Access to Specific Information and Data Portability Rights